MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/get-started/walkthrough-installing-operations-manager-on-a-single-server.md

 3. Close the report window.

-## Next Steps
+## Next steps

-Now that you have installed System Center 2016 Technical Preview - Operations Manager, you can deploy agents and start monitoring your applications, servers, and network devices.
-For more information, see [Managing Discovery and Agents](../Manage/Managing-Discovery-and-Agents.md) and [Operations Manager 2016 Monitoring Scenarios](../Manage/Operations-Manager-Monitoring-Scenarios.md).
+Now that you have installed System Center 2016 - Operations Manager, you can deploy agents and start monitoring your applications, servers, and network devices.
+For more information, see [Managing Discovery and Agents](../manage/managing-discovery-and-agents.md) and [Operations Manager 2016 Monitoring Scenarios](http://go.microsoft.com/fwlink/p/?LinkID=218372).